 Is Romney or Gingrich Closer to Reagan?

 Romney and Gingrich were asked why they were closer to Reagan.
 Gingrich won, since he was physically involved in the Reagan Administration.
 Both candidates propose tax cuts, a key part of Reaganomics.
 That worked well back in the 1980s, when the maximum income tax rate was 70%.
 Tax cuts would actually hurt economic growth today, because the top income tax rate is only 30%.
 Reduced tax revenue would increase the $15 trillion debt, deepening the debt ceiling crisis.
 Part of the success of the Reagan Administration was that government spending actually increased (mostly for defense), at around 2.5% a year.
-This ended the 1981 recession, but doubled the debt.
-Reagan did reduce banking regulations, which led to the Savings and Loan Crisis of 1989.

 What Was Missing From the Debate